-US Stocks Down Sharply 2 Days In A Row
+U.S. Stocks Down Sharply Again After Wednesday's Rout

-After the huge sell-off yesterday and further losses in Asian and European markets, U.S. stocks fell again Thursday at the opening bell.
+After the huge sell-off Wednesday, U.S. stocks fell sharply again Thursday.
+At one point, the Dow was down nearly 700 points.
+By late afternoon, it had regained some ground but closed down 546 points or a little more than 2 percent.

-The Dow dropped 130 points before recovering and climbing toward positive territory.
-Later in the day, though, stocks headed lower.
+Over the past two days, the Dow has lost 1,378 points.
+The S&P 500 was down 2 percent for the day.
+The Nasdaq lost 1.25 percent.

-On Wednesday, the Dow plunged more than 830 points as investors worried that rising interest rates might slow economic growth.
-The Federal Reserve has been gradually raising interest rates to less stimulative levels in response to strong growth in the U.S. economy and historically low unemployment levels.
-Investors worry the Fed might now raise rates faster to head off increases in inflation that could come from rising wages.
+Investors remain worried that trade tensions between the U.S. and China as well as rising interest rates will slow economic growth.
+The Federal Reserve has been gradually increasing interest rates to less stimulative levels in response to strong growth in the U.S. economy and historically low unemployment levels.
+Investors worry the Fed might now raise rates faster to head off increases in inflation that could come from higher wages.

 But a government inflation report released Thursday showed consumer prices rose a bit less than expected in September.